NeoChow/blog/Posts/29-filling-holes-in-swift-on-linux/content.md

 dates with `date`, and more.
 I even use it for something that Foundation does not support: *sending emails*.
 For that I use the `mail` command.
 It is a great fallback because I already know how to do these things from the command line and, even if I don't, there are a ton of resources online describing how to do so.

+**Warning:** Just like with SQL you need to be very careful to not allow attackers to inject their own bash code into your calls.
+For example, if your call is
+`mkdir 'fielpath'` someone could manipulate the file path to be `some/path'; rm -rf /' to delete your entire file directory.
+You need to sanatize your input to not allow this kind of attack by escaping all single quotes in the call.
+You should also ensure you are running your program with minimum permissions.
+Finally, you should avoid using this technique in a place that can even be manipulated by the user in the first place.

 The Future
 -------------